Sport in the United Kingdom: Public schools

 A number of the public schools such as Winchester and Eton, introduced variants of football and other sports for their pupils.
 These were described at the time as "innocent and lawful", certainly in comparison with the rougher rural games.
-With urbanization in the 19th century, the rural games moved to the new urban centres and came under the influence of the middle and upper classes.
+With urbanisation in the 19th century, the rural games moved to the new urban centres and came under the influence of the middle and upper classes.
 The rules and regulations devised at English institutions began to be applied to the wider game, with governing bodies in England being set up for a number of sports by the end of the 19th century.
 The rising influence of the upper class also produced an emphasis on the amateur, and the spirit of "fair play".
 The industrial revolution also brought with it increasing mobility, and created the opportunity for universities in Britain and elsewhere to compete with one another.
 This sparked increasing attempts to unify and reconcile various games in England, leading to the establishment of the Football Association in London, the first official governing body in football.

-For sports to become professionalized, coaching had to come first.
-It gradually professionalized in the Victorian era and the role was well established by 1914.
+For sports to become professionalised, coaching had to come first.
+It gradually professionalised in the Victorian era and the role was well established by 1914.
 In the First World War, military units sought out the coaches to supervise physical conditioning and develop morale-building teams.